 Kit Webster was the President of TippingPoint Technologies at its founding.
 He has been CEO and CFO of publicly - and privately - held companies, combining technical, business, and financial knowledge.
 Kit earned a Master of Electrical Engineering degree from Rice University, is a CPA, and lectures in entrepreneurship and corporate change at the University of Texas McCombs School of Business.

-Neal Hartsell, Vice President Marketing
+Neal Hartsell, Vice President Marketing and Product Management

 Neal Hartsell brings over 25 years of strategic marketing, product marketing, and product management experience in introducing new products across enterprise and carrier-class network, security, and video processing markets.
 Neal has held Vice President of Marketing or Business Development positions at RGB Networks, RipCode, TippingPoint, 3Com, Crossroads Systems and Surgient Networks.
 Additionally, he has held senior product marketing management positions at Cisco Systems, ECI Telecom, Northern Telecom, and NetSpeed - an ADSL start-up acquired by Cisco Systems in 1998.
 He has owned and operated two marketing consulting firms targeted at helping technology startups.
 Neal earned a Masters of Business Administration degree from the University of North Carolina and a Bachelor of Science degree in Industrial Engineering from North Carolina State University.

-Rocky DeStefano, Vice President of Strategy & Technology
+Rocky DeStefano, Vice President Strategy & Technology

 Rocky is an internationally known security professional with 20 years of leadership in intelligence and security operations.
 He has led Enterprise Security, Incident Response and Intelligence Operations for multiple fortune 500 companies and US government agencies.
 Rocky has held key positions in several extremely successful security start-ups, including ArcSight, Decurity and NetWitness.
 He most recently was the Founder and CEO of VisibleRisk.
 Rocky spends his time off hanging out with his kids, lounging in his swimming pool and driving very fast.